Line graphs of simplicial complexes: Background

-For a graph $G$, let $\overline{G}$ be \textit{the complement of the graph} $G$, that is the graph with the same vertex set as $G$ and $\{u,v\}$ is an edge of $\overline{G}$ if it is not an edge of $G$. \begin{Remark}\rm$\ $ We emphasize that we distinguish between the simplicial complex $\Delta^c$ and the complement of a graph and use different notatations for them \end{Remark}

-Let $G$ be a finite simple graph. \textit{The line graph} of the graph $G$, denoted by $L(G)$, is defined to have as its vertices the edges of $G$, and two vertices in $L(G)$ are adjacent if the corresponding edges in $G$ share a vertex in $G$.
+If $G$ is a finite simple graph, \textit{the line graph} of the graph $G$, denoted by $L(G)$, is defined to have as its vertices the edges of $G$, and two vertices in $L(G)$ are adjacent if the corresponding edges in $G$ share a vertex in $G$.

-Given a finite simple graph $G$ with the vertex set $V(G)=\{1,\ldots,n\}=[n]$ and the set of edges $E(G)$, one may consider its \textit{edge ideal} which is the squarefree monomial ideal denoted by $I(G)\subseteq S=\kk[x_1,\ldots,x_n]$, where $\kk$ is a field, defined by One may note that graphs are simplicial complexes of dimension $1$ and the edge ideals are simply the facet ideals of these simplicial complexes.

-Fr\"oberg's Theorem gives a combinatorial characterization of the property of an edge ideal to have a linear resolution: \begin{Theorem}[Fr\"oberg]\cite{Fr} Let $G$ be a finite simple graph.
-The edge ideal $I(G)$ has a linear resolution if and only if $\overline{G}$ is a chordal graph. \end{Theorem}